 Plans?
 Want plans?
-You can save and print the image.
+You can save and print this image.

 Or download a Google Sketchup based plan for this hive:

-Since building the Kenyan tbhs, my priorities have changed:
+Since building the Kenyan top bar hives, my priorities have changed:

 - no need to raise queens or nucs in the far end